arboleya/coffee-toaster/README.md

 1. **source folder** - Relative folderpath to your source folder.
   * i.e.: src
-1. **release file** - Path to your release file.
+1. **release file** - Relative filepath to your release file.
   * i.e.: www/js/app.js
-1. **http folder** - The folderpath to reach your debug file through http,<BR>
-in case it is  not inside your root directory.
-Imagine that the 'www' is<BR>
-your root folder, so you'd just need to inform 'js' as the http folder.
+1. **http folder** - The folderpath to reach your debug file through http, in case it is  not inside your root directory.
+Imagine that the 'www' is your root folder, so you'd just need to inform 'js' as the http folder.
   * i.e.: js

 Your release file will not be affected by the 'http folder' property.